Enhancing Diversity in STEM Careers Through Mentored Training (2023-2024)

 Summer 2023 – Summer 2024

-See earlier related team, Enhancing Diversity in STEM Careers Through Mentored Training (2022-2023).
+See related teams, Enhancing Diversity in STEM Careers Through Mentored Training (2024-2025) and Enhancing Diversity in STEM Careers Through Mentored Training (2022-2023).

-Photo and text courtesy of the 2022-2023 Enhancing Diversity in STEM Careers Through Mentored Training team.
+Photo courtesy of the Enhancing Diversity in STEM Careers Through Mentored Training team

 Team Leaders